-Root canal therapy is a common dental procedure.
-In fact, well over 14 million root canals are preformed each year.
-A root canal is a simple treatment that can save natural teeth and prevent the need for additional dental work such as dental implants and dental bridges.
+Dr. Susan Han, Endodontist, has been part of the Smileboston Team for many years.
+The specialty of Endodontics, root canal therapy, is a common dental procedure that can save natural teeth and prevent the need for additional dental work such as dental implants and bridges.

 What is Endodontics?

 Endodontics is a dental specialty recognized by the American Dental Association that involves treatment of the pulp (root canal) and surrounding tissues of the tooth.
 Likewise, an Endodontist is a dentist who specializes in maintaining teeth through endodontic treatments – procedures involving the soft inner tissue of teeth.